inBeat/inbeat-website/content/top-influencers/tiktok/fashion/russia/_index.md

 ---
-title: Top 10 Fashion TikTok Influencers In Russia In 2022
+title: Top 10 Fashion TikTok Influencers In Russia In 2023
 description: >-
-  Find top fashion TikTok influencers in Russia in 2022.
-Most popular hashtags: #fashion #ootd #photooftheday #foryou.
+  Find top fashion TikTok influencers in Russia in 2023.
+Most popular hashtags: #fashion #fyp #ootd #aesthetic.
 platform: TikTok
-hits: 52
+hits: 35
-text_top: Discover the best TikTok influencers on inBeat.
+text_top: Analyze the top-rated TikTok influencers on inBeat.
-text_bottom: inBeat aggregates 52 TikTok influencers like this in Russia for you to connect with.
+text_bottom: inBeat has 35 TikTok influencers like this in Russia for you to pitch.
 profiles:
   - username: "katyakovtunovich"
     fullname: >-